Miguel Díaz-Canel: Political career

-Leadership of Cuba
+Presidency (2018–present)

-In 2018, the 86-year-old Castro stepped down from the position as president of the Council of State and the Council of Ministers, though he retained the most powerful position of First Secretary of the Communist Party of Cuba and the commander-in-chief of the Cuban Revolutionary Armed Forces.
-On 18 April 2018, Díaz-Canel was selected as the only candidate to succeed Castro as president.
-He was confirmed by a vote of the National Assembly on 19 April and sworn in on the same day.
-Policy experts expected that he would pursue cautious reform of his predecessors' communist economic policies, while preserving the country's social structure.
+In 2018, the 86-year-old Castro stepped down from the position as president of the Council of State and the Council of Ministers, though he remained First Secretary of the Communist Party of Cuba and the commander-in-chief of the Cuban Revolutionary Armed Forces.
+On 18 April 2018, Díaz-Canel was announced as the only candidate to succeed Castro as president.
+He was formally elected by the National Assembly on 19 April and sworn in on the same day.
 He is the first president born after the 1959 Cuban Revolution and the first since 1976 not to be a member of the Castro family.

 He received a visit from Venezuelan President Nicolás Maduro just two days after his inauguration.
 He met with Maduro again in May 2018 in Caracas, during his first official foreign visit as head of state.
-In his first multinational political trip since becoming president, Díaz-Canel traveled in November 2018 to visit all of Cuba's Eurasian allies.
+In his first multinational political trip since becoming president, Díaz-Canel traveled in November 2018 to visit many of Cuba's Eurasian allies.
 Diplomatic meetings were held in Russia, North Korea, China, Vietnam, and Laos.
 Brief stopovers in the United Kingdom and France also included meetings with British parliamentarians and French leaders.
 In March 2019, Díaz-Canel and his wife hosted Charles, Prince of Wales and Camilla, Duchess of Cornwall in Havana as the first British royals to visit the island.